Have you heard of Natural Language Processing (NLP)?

 (2) Natural Languages are Structured

-The fact that we arrange words linearly one after the other shouldn’t cause us to forget that different words play very different roles in our languages and searches.
-In the context of eCommerce search, understanding the role and weight that different words play is the only way to uncover their true meaning.
+The fact that we arrange words in a sentence linearly one after the other shouldn’t cause us to forget that different words play very different roles in our languages and searches.
+In the context of eCommerce search, understanding the role and weight that different words play in different types of searches is the only way to uncover their true meaning.

 For example, if I’m searching for “brown gloves” and there aren’t any in stock, I might be interested to see some orange gloves, but not brown purses.
 Not every word in my original search held the same importance.
 The product I was looking for (gloves) was far more important than the attribute (brown) I included.

-NLP is centered around the reality that words carry meaning and can help determine which words are worth taking into account.
+NLP is centered around the reality that words carry meaning, and it can help determine which words are worth taking into account through word segmentation and weighting of terms based on significance.
 That way, I can happily spend my money rather than get a result for how a cashmere sweater…is made.
 I’m curious, but not that curious.

 (3) Natural Languages are Inferential